smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **MIFABOMA**

+• New Commands:

-• Radial Array and Radial Sweep Command Added (Features update and BugFix) --> Mode Local / World / Relative to Parent
+  • Radial Array and Radial Sweep (Features update and BugFix) --> Mode Local / World / Relative to Parent

 **RIZOMUV LIVELINK**

 • Set path command to directly change the Rizom Release you want to work with.
 No need to to edit the Python script, and now you are able to choose the release to work with , without rebooting Modo.